aws-samples/aws-iot-device-defender-and-splunk/README.md

 ## Deployment ##

 ### Deploying the solution ###
-An [AWS SAM](https://aws.amazon.com/serverless/sam/) template has been provided to deploy all AWS resources required by this solution, including the Python code used by the Lambda function.
+An [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) template has been provided to deploy all AWS resources required by this solution, including the Python code used by the Lambda function.

 A Raspberry Pi running the [Raspberry Pi OS (64-bit)](https://www.raspberrypi.com/software/) is being used to simulate the IoT device.